AdobeDocs/experience-platform.en/help/tags/extensions/client/web-sdk/event-types.md

   * `no-offers`: Indicates that no payload was received for the requested parameters.
   * `rendering-failed`: Indicates that Web SDK failed to render a proposition.
   * `rendering-succeeded`: Indicates that rendering has completed for a decision scope.
-  * `rendering-redirect`: Indicates that Web SDK will render a redirect proposition.
+  * `rendering-redirect`: Indicates that Web SDK will execute a redirect proposition.
 * **[!UICONTROL onContentHiding]**: This monitoring hook event is triggered when a prehiding style is applied or removed.